revature-quizzard/Documentation/Workflows.md

 Generate a set of javadocs which use these annotations.
 IntelliJ > Code > Generate Java Docs.

 ## Documenting JS
 Use inline comments, be descriptive.
-No generation of Javadoc similar documentation.
 We should make sure to include author, parameters, and return results.
+ We want to use Typedoc, must learn conventions.